KarthikNarsapur/cicd-pipeline/README.md

 # Sample containerized Python application for cicd-pipeline

-This repo contains a sample application to deploy to Kubernetes.
+This repo contains a sample application to deploy to k8s.
 The application is a simple HelloWorld app using Python and Flask framework.

 ## Run with Docker